JamesSwivel/test-py-fastapi-queue/README.md

 HTTP status code
 - `500` internal server error
 - `504` gateway timeout, e.g. API request timeout waiting for worker result
-- `429` too many requests, e.g. API request finds out job queue already full
+- `503` service unavailable, e.g. API request finds out job queue already full
+- `429` too many requests, e.g. API has been requested exceeding the rate limit, e.g. an user has 60+ requests in the last min.

 About `async`/`await` and `asyncio.Future`
 - First, `async`/`await` constructs are only applicable to I/O bound functions which will **NOT** block main thread.